KenneyNL/Adobe-Alternatives/README.md

 **Caption:**

-- ✨ = Free & open-source
+- ✨ = Free and open-source
 - ⭐️ = Free of charge
 - 💵 = Single purchase
 - 🔒 = Subscription for more functions